S-B-A/ffmpeg-builds-page/README.md

 # ffmpeg-builds-page

-The Zeranoe FFmpeg Builds page uses Vue.js, BootstrapVue, axios, and Moment.js.
+The Zeranoe FFmpeg Builds Page uses Vue.js, BootstrapVue, axios, and Moment.js.
 Project scaffolding is provided by Vue CLI, and packages are managed with Yarn.

 ## Project setup